A Timeless Classic On The Basics of Money

-Buying your own home versus renting is a very common debate.
+Buying your own home versus renting is a widespread debate.
 Clason via Arkad advocates in favor of owning your home.
-From the 1920s and well past the post World War II period, buying your home was an essential part of the American Dream.
+From the 1920s and well past the post-World War II period, buying your home was an essential part of the American Dream.

 Is it still part of the American Dream today?
-US home ownership rose from 45.6% in 1920 to 66.2% in 2000.
+US homeownership rose from 45.6% in 1920 to 66.2% in 2000.
 Ownership of your home has since retreated to 64.1% in June 2019 despite low mortgage rates.
-North Dakota is the state with the highest ownership ever recorded at 80% and that was in 1900!
+North Dakota is the state with the highest ownership ever recorded at 80% and was in 1900!

-Having said that, there are many benefits to owning your home over paying rent in particular parts of the country.
-You should weigh the costs of owning your home (downpayment, monthly loan, insurance, taxes and maintenance), against rising rents, lack of control over your home and renter’s insurance.
+There are many benefits to owning your home rather than paying rent in particular parts of the country.
+Don’t think of renting as throwing away money.
+It is more of a personal choice for many people.
+You should weigh the costs of owning your home (downpayment, monthly loan, insurance, taxes, and maintenance), against rising rents, lack of control over your home, and renter’s insurance.

 Housing Appreciation Rates

-If you are renting, consider the benefit of having some savings for investments or retirement rather than its use as a down payment.
-This could be a major plus.
+When renting, consider the benefit of having savings for investments or retirement rather than its use as a down payment.
+Investing this money could be a significant plus.
 In the best years for the housing market (1976-2005), real price appreciation averaged 2.2% annually.
-This compares to long term stock appreciation of 8% annually if you were to put your savings into the stock market.
+This modest appreciation would compare to the long-term stock appreciation of 8% annually if you were to put your savings into the stock market.

-Of course, there are many reasons to buy a primary home such as gardening, more space and decorating rather than as a good investment.
-However, investment returns may be a major factor if you are on the fence between buying or renting your home.
+Of course, there are many reasons to buy a primary home, such as gardening, more space, and decorating rather than as a good investment.
+However, investment returns may be a significant factor if you are on the fence between buying or renting your home.

 6. Retirement Savings And Insurance